Thinking of or on the IVF journey? The following may have some relevance in your decision process.

 The theory is this will improve the chance of a baby by ensuring only chromosomally normal embryos are transferred.

 A recently published study shows pre-implantation genetic testing for aneuploidy (PGT-A), as the test is called, does not increase the odds of having a baby, at least not in women under the age of 38.
-Read the detail in the links below.

 "PGT-A was never clinically validated in its ability to define a human embryo as chromosomal normal, mosaic, or aneuploid, nor certified by a regulatory body, or an authoritative professional organisation".